640 Vital Statistics. 42 Condition Alerts found.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Charleston, the City Center neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Charleston City Center is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The Charleston City Center neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Charleston City Center is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Also, do you like to read, write, and learn?
 Are you curious about the world?
 If so, this neighborhood may be a good fit for you.
 NeighborhoodScout's research revealed that a full 73.3% of the adults living in the Charleston City Center neighborhood have earned at least a bachelor's degree.
 This is a higher rate than NeighborhoodScout found in 96.8% of U.S. neighborhoods.
 In this way, this neighborhood truly stands out.